From Putellas' greatness to Bayern Munich's tactics: Five things we learned from the Women's Champions League

 The Women's Champions League returned with a bang this week, with some of the most highly-anticipated clashes of the group stages taking place.

-After giving Chelsea a serious test in the last round, Juventus welcomed two-time winners Wolfsburg for a thrilling 2-2 draw, while Lyon, another former champion, hosted Bayern Munich.
+After giving Chelsea a serious test in the last round, Juventus played out a thrilling 2-2 draw with two-time winners Wolfsburg, while Lyon, another former champion, hosted Bayern Munich.

 Editors' Picks